polakowo/vectorbt/README.md

 ```

 - Interactive Plotly-based widgets to visualize backtest results
-    - Full integration with ipywidgets for displaying interactive dashboards in Jupyter
+    - Support of ipywidgets for displaying interactive dashboards in Jupyter

 ## Resources